2011 James Madison Dukes football team

 The 2011 James Madison Dukes football team represented James Madison University in the 2011 NCAA Division I FCS football season.
-The Dukes were led by 13th year head coach Mickey Matthews and played their home games at Bridgeforth Stadium and Zane Showker Field.
+The Dukes were led by 13th year head coach Mickey Matthews and played their home games at Bridgeforth Stadium.
 They are a member of the Colonial Athletic Association.
 They finished the season 8–5, 5–3 in CAA play to finish in a tie for fifth place.
 They received an at-large bid into the FCS playoffs where they defeated Eastern Kentucky in the first round before falling to North Dakota State in the second round.